Handling API Timeouts in Batch OSM Routing

 logger = logging.getLogger("osm_batch_router")

-"""Deterministic hash for audit trails without storing raw coordinates."""
+"""Deterministic 12-char hash for audit trails — no raw coordinates stored."""

 def _is_recoverable(response):